 Problems with car sales and repairs and home improvement and construction once again topped the list of complaints reported to state and local consumer agencies across the country, according to an annual survey by the Consumer Federation of America.
-“When the used car you just bought breaks down or your new roof leaks, who are you going to call? asked Susan Grant, director of consumer protection and privacy for CFA.
-“It’s your state or local consumer agency.”
-Grant conducted the survey, which included participation by 31 agencies from 19 states this year.
-It asked about the most common, the fastest-growing, and the worst complaints agencies received in 2019.
-Top 10 complaints in 2019 These are the complaints most frequently cited as the top problems reported to state and local consumer agencies last year.
+The survey asked about the most common, fastest-growing, and worst complaints agencies received in 2019.

 Consumer groups ask for review of FCC ruling that would allow millions more text messages and calls to cellphones